pantelis/aiml-common/lectures/nlp/transformers/transformers-intro.md

 In the transformer architecture we

-1. Eliminate all recurrent connections, therefore allowing the model to be trained and produce inference results in parallel.
+1. Eliminate all recurrent connections, therefore allowing the model to be trained and produce inference results much faster.

 2. Continue to use attention mechanisms to allow the model to focus on the most relevant parts of the input sequence.
     * This means that the encoder output will be a weighted sum of all inputs (all words of the sequence), where the weights are computed by an attention mechanism called _self-attention_.
 The name indicates that the encoder will attend to itself, i.e. it will compute the weights based on the input sequence itself.

+At a very high level, we will introduce an attention layer that for each input token will reveal predicates that connect these input words to all others.
+Such connectivity will be manifested by calculating a set of weights  as shown in the figure below.

 ![](images/self-attention-visualization.png)